greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/highavail/topics/g-understanding-segment-recovery.html.md

 By default, `gprecoverseg` performs an incremental recovery, placing the mirror into *Synchronizing* mode, which starts to replay the recorded changes from the primary onto the mirror.
 If the incremental recovery cannot be completed, the recovery fails and you should run `gprecoverseg` again with the `-F` option, to perform full recovery.
 This causes the primary to copy all of its data to the mirror.

-**Note:** After a failed incremental recovery attempt you must perform a full recovery.
+> **Note** After a failed incremental recovery attempt you must perform a full recovery.

 Whenever possible, you should perform an incremental recovery rather than a full recovery, as incremental recovery is substantially faster.